Disorderly Conduct Lawyer in Glendale, Arizona: ARS 13-2904

 Many in Arizona refer to this as disturbing the peace.
-The disorderly conduct charge is abused by police every day, and can be used in just about any circumstance due to the broadness of the way the law (or statute) was written.
-Many times as lawyers we find that local AZ police will include a disorderly conduct charge to just about any other criminal charge.
+The disorderly conduct charge is abused by police every day and can be used in just about any circumstance due to the broadness of the way the law (or statute) was written.
+Many times as criminal lawyers we find that Glendale police department will include a disorderly conduct charge to just about any other criminal charge.

 Why could you be charged with disorderly conduct?

-- Engage in fight, violence, or seriously disruptive behavior.
+- Engage in a fight, act of violence, or seriously disruptive behavior.

 - Make unreasonable noise.